TheOdinProject/curriculum/html_css/intermediate_css/custom-properties.md

 1. Read through MDN's [Using CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) page starting at the "Inheritance of custom properties" section.
 2. Open the inspector on this page to inspect the styles and see how Odin uses some custom properties.
 </div>

+### Additional Resources

-3. [This video](https://www.youtube.com/watch?v=PHO6TBq_auI) is a great introduction to CSS custom properties.
+1. [This video](https://www.youtube.com/watch?v=PHO6TBq_auI) is a great introduction to CSS custom properties.
 Go ahead and watch it.

-### Additional Resources

-This section contains helpful links to other content.
-It isn’t required, so consider it supplemental for if you need to dive deeper into something.

 ### Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
 If you’re having trouble answering the questions below on your own, review the material above to find the answer.